defridge/PP4-PT-Booking/README.md

 1. **Site Navigation/Nav Menu:**
   - ``USER STORY - As a developer, I need to create the navbar so that users can navigate the website from any device.``
-  - The navigation menu contains links for Home, Create Booking, Manage Bookings, Sign Up, and Sign in (If the user hasnt signed in).
+  - The navigation menu contains different links depending on if a user is signed in or out or if a trainer has signed in.
+  - if the user has not signed in links shown will be Home, Sign up and Sign in.
-  - If the user has sign in the links shown will be Home, Create Booking, Manage Bookings, and Sign Out.
+  - If the user has signed in the links shown will be Home, Create Booking, Manage Bookings, and Sign Out.
+  - If a trainer has signed in the links shown will be Home, Manage Client Bookings, and Sign Out.
   - The links are displayed on all pages and the navigation menu collapses into the hamburger menu on smaller devices.

   ![Mock Up](docs/readme_images/)